leonstel/leonstel.github.io/blogs/xmen_part1.md

 When you are done talking about the X Men movies you represent him your ideas.
 Luckily the Cerebro already has an API implementation so that you are able to control it remotely.
 The main objective is to help professor X gather his yet to become X Men team.

+*<sub>Unfortunately google maps has changed its policy while I was working on this app.
+Now you have to supply a creditcard otherwise a grey development layer will occur.
+That's why you see a gray overlay, the functionality will stay the same and should interfere with learning new stuff :)</sub>*

 <p align="center">
     <iframe src="https://www.youtube.com/embed/T_Ob9p4vbrw" width="533" height="300" frameborder="0" allowfullscreen> </iframe>